I14Y-ch/import_dataService/README.md

 ### 2. Post the DataService:

-If you run the script will automatically post the generated metadata to the specified API endpoint and print the response status.
+If you run the script will automatically post the generated metadata to the specified API endpoint (PROD or ABN) and print the response status.

 ## Metadata Properties
 The metadata includes several properties, some of which are mandatory for successful posting.
 Below is a table detailing each property, whether it is mandatory, and what can be stated inside the property.
 More information regarding the properties and the standards used can be found [here](https://i14y-ch.github.io/handbook/de/6_anhang/eingabefelder/).